ccxt/ccxt/wiki/Manual.md

 - When the winner is determined all other competing currencies get their code names properly remapped and substituted within conflicting exchanges via `.commonCurrencies`.
 - Unfortunately this is a work in progress, because new currencies get listed daily and new exchanges are added from time to time, so, in general this is a never-ending process of self-correction in a quickly changing environment, practically, in *"live mode"*.
 We are thankful for all reported conflicts and mismatches you may find.

+#### Questions On Naming Consistency

+**_Is it possible for symbols to change?_**

+In short, yes, sometimes, but rarely.
+Symbolic mappings can be changed if that is absolutely required and cannot be avoided.
+However, all previous symbolic changes were related to resolving conflicts or forks.
+So far, there was no precedent of a market cap of one coin overtaking another coin with the same symbolic code in CCXT.

+**_Can we rely on always listing the same crypto with the same symbol?_**

+More or less ) First, this library is a work in progress, and it is trying to adapt to the everchanging reality, so there may be conflicts that we will fix by changing some mappings in the future.
+Ultimately, the license says "no warranties, use at your own risk".
+However, we don't change symbolic mappings randomly all over the place, because we understand the consequences and we'd want to rely on the library as well and we don't like to break the backward-compatibility at all.

+If it so happens that a symbol of a major token is forked or has to be changed, then the control is still in the users' hands.
+The `exchange.commonCurrencies` property can be [overrided upon initialization or later](#overriding-exchange-properties-upon-instantiation), just like any other exchange property.
+If a significant token is involved, we usually post instructions on how to retain the old behavior by adding a couple of lines to the constructor.

 #### Consistency Of Base And Quote Currencies

 It depends on which exchange you are using, but some of them have a reversed (inconsistent) pairing of `base` and `quote`.
 They actually have base and quote misplaced  (switched/reversed sides).
 In that case you'll see a difference of parsed `base` and `quote` currency values with the unparsed `info` in the market substructure.